top of page

 • Is there potential for multiple seasons?

-The concept forms the foundation.
+The concept forms the foundation of your series.
 You don’t need a complex world or eccentric characters to start with.
-What matters more is having a solid question at the center of your story.
+What matters most is having a solid question at the center of your story.

-Breaking Bad began with a simple pitch: a high school chemistry teacher starts cooking meth.
-That premise was easy to describe, but the real weight of the series came from watching Walter White change.
+For example, Breaking Bad began with a simple pitch: a high school chemistry teacher starts cooking meth.
+That premise was straightforward, but the real weight of the series came from watching Walter White change.
+Here are some more examples:

 • Stranger Things: Kids confronting supernatural forces and real-world adolescence.